-The single cell next-generation sequencing technique Strand-seq, offers an attractive orthogonal tool to refine and correct reference assemblies.
+The single cell MPS technique Strand-seq offers an attractive orthogonal tool to refine and correct reference assemblies [4,16].
 Strand-seq involves sequencing parental DNA template strands in single daughter cells and the method preserves the directionality of DNA.
 This is achieved by culturing cells in the presence of BrdU, a thymidine analogue that is incorporated exclusively into newly formed DNA strands.
-After cell division, single cell libraries are created and treated with a combination of Hoechst and UV to remove the newly-formed strands, resulting in single-stranded library fragments containing template DNA only.
-As replication is semiconservative, the DNA template strands that are inherited into daughter cells are either the Watson (W, '-' or 3'-5') or the Crick (C, '+' or 5'-3') strand.
-By maintaining this directionality, we previously showed that Strand-seq locates sister chromatid exchanges (SCEs) at unparalleled resolution, seen as a template strand switching from W to C or vice versa1, 17, 19, 20.
-In addition, Strand-seq has been shown to have many applications including the mapping of polymorphic inversions, haplotyping and studies of DNA repair in yeast and humans.
+After cell division, single cell libraries are created and treated with a combination of Hoechst and UV to remove the newly formed strands, resulting in single-stranded library fragments containing template DNA only [17].
+As replication is semi-conservative, the DNA template strands that are inherited into daughter cells are either the Watson (W, -' or 3'-5') or the Crick (C, +' or 5'-3') strand [18].
+By maintaining this directionality, we previously showed that Strand-seq locates sister chromatid exchanges (SCEs) at unparalleled resolution, seen as a template strand switching from W to C or vice versa [4,17,19,20].
+In addition, Strand-seq has been shown to have many applications including the mapping of polymorphic inversions [16], haplotyping [21,22], and studies of DNA repair in yeast [23] and humans [20].
 These applications as well as the principle of genome assembly using Strand-seq data are illustrated in Figure 1.
-For the latter, the orientation of sequence reads is used to generate scaffolds, with sequence reads in each scaffold having either a WW, WC or CC state in every cell that is sequenced (Figure 1D).
-Similarly, any changes in strand state within a scaffold either represents an SCE event or an error where contigs have been incorrectly fused.
-When a strand state switch occurs at the same location in all libraries it can be delineated as an error, while an SCE event will occur randomly.
-SCE events are important elements in creating Strand-seq assemblies, as every scaffold downstream of an event will have a different state to everything upstream of an event (Supplementary Figure 1).
-Similar to meiotic recombination in genetic mapping approaches, this feature allows ordering of scaffolds along chromosomes.
+For the latter, the orientation of sequence reads is used to generate scaffolds, with sequence reads in each scaffold having either a WW, WC, or CC state in every cell that is sequenced (Figure 1D) [24].